 Arginase 1: IO112

 The endogenous immunoregulatory enzyme arginase contributes to immune regulation by catabolizing and limiting the availability of the amino acid arginine, which is essential for immune effector cell survival and growth.
 Arginase overproduction by immune suppressive cells like myeloid derived suppressor cells and tolerogenic dendritic cells is a well-documented tumor escape mechanism.
-Increased levels of arginine have been detected on tumor and immune cells in a number solid tumor types.
+Increased levels of arginine have been detected on tumor and immune cells in a number of solid tumor types.

 Our fully owned IO112 program is a first-in-class, immune modulatory vaccine containing a single arginase derived peptide designed to engage and activate arginase specific human anti-regulatory T-cells.